martincf/lightbox/_posts/2017-1-26-january-2017-update.md

 We've had some promising news of a significant donation possibly coming our way.
 A stainless steel darkroom wash basin.
 Fingers crossed.

 Currently, we're aiming for a slightly optimistic target of having all but fitting the darkroom done by the end of February.
 That's next month, 2017.
+Now that the roof is all but on, I intend to tweet more about progress with pictures.
+So, <a href="https://twitter.com/lightboxdrkroom">follow Lightbox on Twitter</a>.